 Hangzhou enjoys a subtropical monsoon climate with distinct seasons, ample sunlight and rainfall, more in spring and autumn and less in winter and summer.

-Under the jurisdiction of the city of Hangzhou are nine urban districts, namely Shangcheng, Xiacheng, Jianggan, Gongshu, Xihu (West Lake), Binjiang, Xiaoshan, Yuhang, and Fuyang, two county-level cities -- Jiande and Lin'an -- and the two counties of Tonglu, and Chun'an.
+Under the jurisdiction of the city of Hangzhou are 10 urban districts, namely Shangcheng, Xiacheng, Jianggan, Gongshu, Xihu (West Lake), Binjiang, Xiaoshan, Yuhang, Fuyang, and Lin'an, one county-level city -- Jiande -- and the two counties of Tonglu, and Chun'an.
 Together they enclose a total of 190 towns (subdistricts), of which 23 are townships, 75 towns, 92 subdistricts, 1,072 communities, 34 residential quarters and 2,043 administrative villages.
 The city covers a total area of 16,596 square kilometers; 4,876 of them are urban.